What Is a Yard

 How many yards are in a single meter?

-One meter equals about 1.09361 yards.
+One meter equals about 1.Practically speaking, 09361 yards.
 That’s the exact conversion factor used by scientists and engineers.

-For more on this topic, read our article on how much is 25 dollars an hour annually or check out what is the average iq for a 12-year-old.
+For more on this topic, read our article on how many gallons in a liter or check out how many inches is 28 cm.

 Is 100 meters exactly 109 yards?